webpack-contrib/css-loader/README.md

 > **Warning**
 >
-> It is not allowed to use JavaScript reserved words in css class names unless `exportLocalsConvention` is `"as-is"`.
+> It is not allowed to use the `default` reserved word in css classes.

 **styles.css**